SumoLogic/epigraph/idea-plugin/bugs.md

 - `record Foo extends Foo`, now erase `extends Foo` -- circular inheritance error stays
 - renaming a tag should suggest to rename base/sub tags (like renaming a field does)
 - renaming a field/tag with `override` modifier should rename base members too (and sub-members with `override`)
+- Parser error reporting often points to spaces before bad token instead of the token itself:

+        map [ 33
+           ^ error points to this space instead of '33'

 ### Low
 - Detect useless `extends` e.g. `record Foo extends Bar, Bar`.
 Take hierarchy into account